junxit/us-congress-code/title-50/chapter-5/sec-51-to-57.md

 ### removalDescription

 Section 55, R.S. § 1666, authorized Secretary of War to abolish useless or unnecessary arsenals.
-See section 4532 of Title 10, Armed Forces.

 ### removalDescription